-The information in this booklet is only intended as a guide, and the information given may vary from patient to patient depending on the circumstances.
-Following your fracture you will need to be careful how you treat your leg as it takes time for the bone and muscles to heal.
+The information in this booklet is only intended as a guide, and the information given may vary from patient to patient depending on their circumstances.
+Following your patellar tendon rupture, you will need to be careful how you treat your leg as it takes time for the tendon and muscles to heal.
 You will need to follow the advice given to you by the physiotherapists and surgeon.

-Physiotherapy largely consists of advice and exercises that should be completed daily while you are in hospital and at home.
+Physiotherapy largely consists of advice and exercises that should be completed daily whilst in hospital and at home.
 The exercises aim to maintain or improve the movement, strength and function of your leg.
 It is your responsibility to continue these by yourself once demonstrated by a physiotherapist.